 This essay provides insight into how institutions who want to maintain diversity progress during and postpandemic must be more thoughtful about the hiring structures, decision-making spaces and overarching missions.

 Dobbs, C.L. and Leider, C.M.
-(2020), "The perils of notional membership during a pandemic", Journal of Professional Capital and Community, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/JPCC-06-2020-0029
+(2020), "The perils of notional membership during a pandemic", Journal of Professional Capital and Community, Vol. 5 No. 3/4, pp. 273-280. https://doi.org/10.1108/JPCC-06-2020-0029

 Emerald Publishing Limited